-Without saying a word, they all made their way to the girl’s lavatory, which was thankfully empty.
+Without saying a word, they all made their way to the Common Room and up to the girl’s dormitory, which was thankfully empty.
 Narcissa splashed her face with cold, gratifying water, her eyes widening a bit at the sudden chill.
+She spent a few minutes scrubbing harshly at the mascara that had stained her skin from all her crying.
 She turned to face Nixie and Vesper, who were staring at her pitifully.

-“Please you two, don’t treat me as if I’m a patient,” Narcissa snapped.
+“Please you two, don’t treat me as if I’m some patient,” Narcissa snapped.